-By naming the Thaddeus Stevens College of Technology as the beneficiary of a life insurance policy, you can also fulfill your desire to support our educational mission.
-An alternative is to make the College both owner and sole beneficiary, providing a tax deduction for the donor for the policy's cash surrender value.
+By naming the Thaddeus Stevens Foundation as the beneficiary of a life insurance policy, you can also fulfill your desire to support our educational mission.
+An alternative is to make the Foundation both owner and sole beneficiary, providing a tax deduction for the donor for the policy's cash surrender value.

 Honoring a loved one through a charitable gift is an especially meaningful way of paying tribute to someone special.
-When you want to express condolences or congratulations you may wish to consider a tribute gift to Stevens College.
+When you want to express condolences or congratulations you may wish to consider a tribute gift to the Thaddeus Stevens Foundation.

 Tribute gifts may commemorate a special event in your family's life - a birthday, anniversary, wedding, or retirement.
 It is also an appropriate memorial for someone who passed away and you want to leave a legacy in their honor.